Troubleshooting - Email notifications from WordPress not sent or marked as spam

 - The use of an out-of-date or misconfigured plugin that replaces the default WordPress mailer function.

-You can try the following to solve issues:
+Lastly, you can try the following to solve issues:

 - Install, activate, and configure a plugin that replaces or extends the default WordPress mailer function.
 Most plugins use secure SMTP with authentication.
-Some plugins offer OAuth2.0 for authentication.
+Some plugins offer OAuth2.0 for authentication;

 - Or use the WordPress API and extend the